 The subjects of self esteem and self-confidence are something that come up a lot in coaching.
-So my question to you is, where is your self-esteem, and is it really about you, or something else?
+So my question is, where is your self-esteem, and is it really about you, or something else?

 If you know that your self-esteem is low then this something that you can work on through talking therapies and coaching, to identify where the low self-esteem comes from, and work on changing it.
 But something I notice is that people’s self-esteem is often attached to things, rather than truly being about themselves.